Exploring Generalizable Automated Program Repair with Large Language Models: Study Methodology

 \paragraph{Test-Overfitting in APR} A challenge in execution-based evaluation of APR is test overfitting~\cite{10.1145/2786805.2786825}: A patch may pass all tests but still fail to implement the intended functionality.
 To address this issue, the literature distinguishes between \emph{plausible} patches (those that pass the test suite) and \emph{correct} patches (those that satisfy the intended requirements).
 Since a manual review of patches is infeasible at scale, various proxy metrics, such as Syntactic Equivalence with the developer patch (SYE) and Trivial Compiler Equivalence (TCE), where the patch compiles to equivalent bytecode, have been proposed to approximate patch correctness~\cite{Ouyang2024}.
 However, while these metrics display some correlation with correct patch quality, they have not outperformed plausibility consistently as predictors.
 Ouyang et al.~\cite{Ouyang2024} examined the relationship between manually verified correct patches and less expensive metrics (namely, plausibility, TCE, and SYE), and found that TCE and plausibility strongly correlate with patch correctness.
 A more recent study~\cite{10.1145/3663529.3663776} analyzed test overfitting across several APR approaches and concluded that overfitting may be less problematic than previously assumed.
 Based on these findings, we adopt plausibility (i.e., the passing of test cases) as our primary evaluation criterion.

 \paragraph{Non-determinism of LLMs} Due to the inherent non-determinism of LLM-generated output, results may vary across runs, posing a challenge for achieving reliable, reproducible results~\cite{DBLP:journals/corr/abs-2308-02828, DBLP:conf/icse/SallouDP24, 10.1145/3697010}.
 To mitigate the problem, we sample multiple patches per bug from the same LLM, and report the percentage of bugs for which at least one generated patch passes all tests.
-More precisely, we adopt the approach by Chen et al.~\cite{DBLP:journals/corr/abs-2107-03374}, generating $n \geq k$ samples per task and computing an unbiased estimator of $ plausible@k $ as:
+More precisely, we adopt the approach by Chen et al.~\cite{DBLP:journals/corr/abs-2107-03374}, generating $n \geq k$ samples per task and computing an unbiased estimator of $pass@k$ as:

 where $c$ is the number of plausible samples among $n$ generations.
-We report \textit{plausible@k} for $k=1,5$.
-Based on the standard deviation analysis of \textit{plausible@1} for LLM-based APR from~\cite{DBLP:journals/corr/abs-2404-05520}, we use $n=15$ as a reasonable, yet manageable number of generations.
+We report \textit{pass@k} for $k=1,5$.
+Based on the standard deviation analysis of \textit{pass@1} for LLM-based APR from~\cite{DBLP:journals/corr/abs-2404-05520}, we use $n=15$ as a reasonable, yet manageable number of generations.
 We distributed the generation across three independent runs, each generating five candidate patches using each respective model's standard setting with a temperature of $1.0$.

+\paragraph{Significance testing} To assess whether observed differences in $pass@k$ between models are statistically meaningful, we apply the Wilcoxon signed-rank test at a significance level of $\alpha=0.05$.
+Results are considered significant when the null hypothesis of equal performance can be rejected.
+In tables comparing model performance, the best result per language is shown in bold, and all results that are not significantly different from the best are underlined.